Netherton Park Trust

 • Partnerships within Northumberland County Council children's services

-• Organizations recommended by current grant recipients like Phoenix Detached Youth Project
+• Organisations recommended by current grant recipients like Phoenix Detached Youth Project

-The Glasshouse International Centre for Music manages a specific bursary program on behalf of the Trust, with applications submitted to youngmusicians@theglasshouseicm.org by July each year, with decisions made within two weeks.
+The Glasshouse International Centre for Music manages a specific bursary programme on behalf of the Trust, with applications submitted to youngmusicians@theglasshouseicm.org by the end of April each year.

 Decision Timeline